probablyanewt/pactf/README.md

 You may also need to add include flags to gcc if you're using header files from non standard places.

 If any tests fail they will be reported in stdout and the main function will return with an exit code of 1.
+There are a couple of options for running all of the binaries.
+The `run_all_examples` recipe in the makefile runs all the test binaries regardless if any fail but can make it hard to spot failures, the `test` recipe however errors immediately when any fail, and finally the matrix strategy used in `.github/workflows/pr.yml` runs all of the binaries in parallel making it really obvious which one failed, whilst also running all of them regardless of failures.
+This gives you a lot of freedom in how you want to run these tests in different situations.

 ## Possible future improvements